damien-jomedia/Front_End_Best_Practice/dev/sass.md

 ### Module

-The module folder should contains styles that apply to specific components, modules, pages, etc.
+The module folder should contains styles that apply to specific components, modules, pages, etc. Basically anything that doesn't fit in the Base or Layout categories.

 ## Selectors

 ### **Avoid**: ID selectors.

+IDs should not be used for CSS at all.

 ```scss
 /* BAD */